Fall & Winter Lawn Watering Tips

 Because temperatures are cooler and water will not evaporate as quickly as it would in the summer, you definitely DO NOT want to over water your lawn by continuing to water it twice a week when it doesn’t need it.
 Your grass will tell you when it needs to be watered by either showing signs of wilt or by its color changing.
 You will notice that your lawn’s leaf blades will fold in half lengthwise and will begin to appear bluish grey when it’s in need of water.
 Those signs are your lawn telling you that it’s thirsty!
 Another indicator is to check your lawn for water retention.
 You can do this by simply walking in your lawn, if your foot prints remain in the lawn long after you’ve walked on it; the soil in your lawn has an abundance of moisture and does not need to be watered at that time.
 Overwatering your lawn can result in the growth of aquatic weeds such as dollar weed and sedge.

-WHEN IS THE PROPER TIME TO WATER?
-AND HOW MUCH SHOULD I WATER?
+WHEN IS THE PROPER TIME TO WATER YOUR LAWN?
+AND HOW MUCH SHOULD YOU WATER?

 The proper time to water is in the early morning around 3am, before sunrise and after the dew has formed.
 You should be finished watering no later than 9:00 a.m.
 This can easily be done by setting your irrigation system’s clock to the appropriate time.
 Also, each zone should receive about ¾” of water.
 Providing your lawn with ¾” of water per zone will ensure that it is getting enough moisture to wet at least 8 – 12 inches of its root system, which is imperative to its growth and root development.
 You can measure the amount of water by placing empty irrigation measuring cups in each zone of your yard.
 Calculate how long it takes for the cup to be filled to 3/4-1″.
 This is the length of time you should set your clock’s watering time to run for.
 Watering at the proper time and at the right amount helps reduce fungus, evaporation and wasted water.
 These recommendations are based on no watering restrictions.
 Please adhere to your local ordinances.